Register online online –

 Why aren’t my kilometres tracking to my account?

-By default for the virtual event, any walk or run that you log on your connected Strava account will be added to your distance tracker on your fundraising page.
+By default, any walk or run that you log on your connected Strava account will be added to your distance tracker on your fundraising page.

 Mornington Peninsula Walk With Women